*No Major Spoilers*

 I want to start off by saying that I don’t read “coming-of-age” novels very often.
 However, those that I enjoy hold a special place in my mental library.
 Four Month in Brighton Park is an amazing story with dynamic characters and heartwarming and funny adventures.

 Kelly Elliot is relatable to me in the fact that he is a victim of bullying.
 As you’re watching Kelly’s story unfold, you are rooting for him as he grows up and learns to defend himself.
-David defeats Goliath in the end.
+This story is a David and Goliath theme.

 One of my favorite parts of this novel is that Kelly and his friend Jerry sneak in a strip club.
 The awkwardness of it all is felt through Kelly’s perspective.
 A bunch of sleazeballs and two high school kids watching various women stripping sounds uncouth on the surface, but every boy has to learn at some point.